aritzolaba/Flatty/flatty/readme.txt

 - Category and page hierarchy support in the breadcrumb.
 - Display the author avatar, name and description at the footer of single posts.
 - Thickbox used to display images.
 Galleries are also displayed with this method.
-- Google Fonts included locally, no Google dependancy!.
+- Google Fonts included locally, no Google dependency!.
-- Widgets: 1 widget in the sidebar and 3 in the footer.
+- Widgets: A total of 14 widget positions.
+Sidebar, above and below content, 3 in footer.
+Bootstrap jumbotrons top and mid page.
+- Templates: Two extra templates with their own widget positions for spicing up your site with different layouts on different subpages.
 - Theme options page with several options such as sidebar position (left/right), display breadcrumb, etc.

 Change log
 ----------
+20-09-2014 - Version 1.1.4

+- Added widgets: Several new widget positions, some with Bootstrap Jumbotron.
+See screenshot_widget_positions.gif
+- Added templates: Frontpage and About us.
+Use these with widgets to achieve greater variations between pages of your site
+- Added css: Couple classes to markup for handy hooks such as "main" column, and a couple generic css rules
+- Added Norwegian translation

 10-09-2014 - Version 1.1.3

 - Added French translation, kindly offered by Benjamin Pinoteau